-You may have heard that investing in stocks can be a great way to create wealth over time, and it's certainly true.
+You may have heard that investing in stocks can be a great way to create wealth over time.
+That's certainly true.
 But do you really know how the stock market works?
-Or what makes a stock market different from a stock exchange or stock index?
+Do you know what makes a stock market different from a stock exchange or stock index?
 Do you know what a stock is?

-A share of stock represents an ownership interest in a company -- if you buy a share of Apple (NASDAQ:AAPL), you own a small part of the business and get to share in the company's success.
-In other words, instead of being owned by an individual or a private group, some companies choose to "go public," meaning that anyone can become a part owner by purchasing shares of the company's stock.
+A share of stock represents an ownership interest in a company.
+If you buy a share of Apple (NASDAQ:AAPL), you own a small part of the business and get to share in the company's success.
+Instead of being owned by an individual or a private group, some companies (such as Apple) choose to "go public."
+This means that anyone can become a part owner by purchasing shares of the company's stock.

 A stock's price is governed by supply and demand.
 If a lot of people want to own part of a certain company, then that company's stock price rises.

 How are prices determined on a stock market?

 Stock prices on exchanges are governed by supply and demand, plain and simple.
 At any given time, there's a maximum price someone is willing to pay for a certain stock – the bid price – and a minimum price someone else is willing to set for the shares of stock – the ask price.
 Think of stock market trading like an auction.
 Buyers are constantly bidding for the stocks that other investors are willing to sell.

 If there is a lot of demand for a stock, investors will buy shares quicker than sellers want to get rid of them.
 This can move the price higher.
 On the other hand, if more investors are selling a stock than buying, the market price will drop.